zkrising/Tachi/docs/docs/contributing/components.md

 !!! important
 	This part of Tachi is the most important part for external contributors.
-	You guys know these games better than `zkldi` does, and you guys keep an eye on all the updates for your games!
+	You guys know these games better than `zkrising` does, and you guys keep an eye on all the updates for your games!

-	If people don't add songs/charts to this database, `zkldi` will **not** keep an eye on the game for you!
+	If people don't add songs/charts to this database, `zkrising` will **not** keep an eye on the game for you!
 Someone *has* to pick up the reigns for each game!

 	If you want to add/fix songs, charts, folders or tables for your favourite game - **START HERE!**